ChrisRu/vscode-nightsky/README.md

 5. Code > Preferences > Color Theme > **Night Sky**

-6. Optional: Use the recommended settings below for best experience
+## Development

+1. Install the dependencies using either `yarn` or `npm install`

+2. In VSCode, open the debug window (Ctrl+Shift+D) and start a debug window of VSCode that automatically reloads on changes.

+3. (Optionally) use command (Ctrl+Shift+P) `Debugger: Inspect Editor Tokens and Scopes` to find the token identifiers for easier development

 ## Inspiration

-This theme is inspired by the Ocean Next theme and modified to style the sidebar and have a darker background.
+This theme is inspired by the Ocean Next theme and Plastic deprioritized punctuation theme and modified to style the sidebar and have a darker background.